 If you’re starting a new diversity campaign at your company, don’t freeze at the prospective scale implied by intersectionality.
 Taking an intersectional approach to diversity, equity and inclusion doesn’t mean that every initiative you enact has to cater to every demographic.
 Rather, it’s a way of being more considerate of each and every individual.

 The best way to ensure you’re meeting the needs of a diverse workforce?
 Listening.
-Enabling your employees to provide reliable, anonymous feedback — and engaging with it! — should be at the heart of any diversity, equity, and inclusion initiative.
+Enabling your employees to provide reliable, confidential feedback—and engaging with it!—should be at the heart of any diversity, equity, and inclusion initiative.